RasaHQ/rasa-nlu-examples/readme.md

 ## **Name Lists**

-Language models in spaCy are typically trained on Western news datasets.
+Language models are typically trained on Western datasets.
 That means that the reported benchmarks might not apply to your use-case.
 For example; detecting names in texts from France is not the same thing as detecting names in Madagascar.
-Even thought French is used actively in both countries, the names of it's citizens might be so different that you cannot assume that the benchmarks apply universally.
+Even though French is used actively in both countries, the names of it's citizens might be so different that you cannot assume that the benchmarks apply universally.

 To remedy this we've started collecting name lists.
 These can be used as a lookup table